zlumer/ols/README.md

 # OLS: One-Liner Serverless runtime

+Indie hacker's JS runtime with production live-reload.

 Launch always-up-to-date backends in one line of code like it's 2009 again.

+## When to use OLS

+- if you want to have a single source of truth in your git repository codebase
+- if you want to have a serverless experience without the drawbacks of vendor lock-in
+- if you don't like to wait minutes while your CI/CD pipeline is building the latest image

 ## Motivation

+Delivering your web app to the actual users is a journey.
+Yes, you have the code working locally.
+Yes, you have a git repo somewhere on GitHub with the latest version of the code.
+But how do others access it?

+This is a solved problem for frontend and static files: you just push the code and use any available CDN to serve it.
+But what about the backend?

 OLS is a self-hosted serverless Deno runtime with automatic live-reload from a git repository.
 The basic idea is that you run a single command on your production server and never have to maintain it anymore.